-Early Entrance to first grade may be available for a child whose sixth birthday falls on or between October 1st and December 31st of the Early Entrance year.
-It may also be considered for a six-year-old child who has not had a kindergarten experience by a request to the district pupil personnel services committee consisting of a school principal, school psychologist, and grade level teacher.
+Early Entrance to first grade may be available for a child whose sixth birthday falls on or between October 1 and December 31 of the Early Entrance year.
+It also may be considered for a six-year-old child who has not had a kindergarten experience by a request to the district's Pupil Personnel Services committee consisting of a school principal, school psychologist and a grade-level teacher.

 Magnet Elementary Schools

-Parents must apply via a lottery for their child to enter a magnet school or program.
+Parents must apply via an online lottery for their child to enter a magnet school or program.
 Applications to magnet schools are made a school year ahead via an online lottery application process.